-Mustard Seed Project provides poor children with quality education from committed, qualified teachers with good resources in classes of 25.
+Mustard Seed Project provides poor children with quality education from committed, qualified teachers with good resources in classes of 25 to 30.
 There is a feeding programme of both early morning porridge and a balanced lunch-time meal.
-The number of children is growing by 25 per year with each new intake.
-We currently have 250 children 125 in a rented building and 125 our new school which is still under construction.
-When completed it will help ensure sustainability for the future.
+We now have 300 children in the purpose built school completed in January 2021.
+We no longer have to pay for rented buildings and this helps to ensure sustainability for the future.

 Our school will provide the poor with high quality education which will enable them to get good grades in their KCPE and go to secondary school.
 The healthy diet and the healthcare they receive enables them to take full advantage of this education.
-Our completed school will additionally provide a hall, library and computer suite for use by the whole community out of school hours.
+Our completed school will additionally provide a hall and library for use by the whole community out of school hours.
 This school will change the lives of our children, their family's life and the lives of others in the community.